reaganprice2004/Number-Guessing-Game/README.md

 The computer picks a random number between 1 and 100.
 Your job?
 Guess it - as fast as you can.
 It gives you hints, counts your attempts, and celebrates when you win. 🔥

 ## 🚀 Features
-- Random number generation using Python's built-in 'random' module
+- Random number generation using Python's built-in `random` module
 - Input validation to keep things clean
 - Dynamic feedback on each guess (too high, too low)
 - Keeps track of how many guesses it took you